sankar-1776/Wissensbar/README.md

 I will keep updating the program so that it becomes more and more user-friendly and more like a Command Line.

 ### Latest Release:
-The latest version of the Wissensbar Calculator is the 1.1.2 release.
+The latest version of the Wissensbar Calculator is the 1.1.2 (b) release.
 It has come with some major upgrades and I've also introduced a style for the user to navigate the console.
 You can use some special commands to navigate it.
 For now, the commands are not much, and I will be listing them below for your reference.

 > Use the command **cr_calc{.}** to start the Circls Area Calculator.